Cat teeth cleaning: Dentals and natural products

 Probiotics for your cat’s oral and gut microbiome

-Jericho gets Adored Beast’s Felix Flora and Feline Gut Soothe.
+Jericho previously got Adored Beast’s Felix Flora and Feline Gut Soothe.
 I started these a few months before the dental cleaning.
-And I will continue them to help his gut repair from antibiotics.

 Additionally, both products include the three strains that can help prevent bacteria buildup in the mouth.